dryairship/gsoc-2020/README.md

 ### Work left
 The only task remaining is to get the code merged in Qt's official repo.
 I'd also need to do any changes suggested by Qt's reviewers.

+## Acknowledgements
+I am thankful to my mentors Dongxu and Till for their guidance throughout the project.
+The interactions with them and working on this project were together a great learning experience and I gained a lot of knowledge into the working of printing systems as well as how a large library like Qt is maintained.

+I would also like to thank Rithvik, who worked on this project before, for being available for guidance.

+It was a great experience working on this project!